MOST BEAUTIFUL PLACES IN PERU TO VISIT

-5) Huacachina Desert Oasis
+Huacachina Desert Oasis

-6) Floating Villages of Lake Titicaca
+Floating Villages of Lake Titicaca

-7) The Nazca Lines
+The Nazca Lines

-When in Peru… the Nazca Lines are a must see!
+When in Peru… the Nazca Lines are a must-see!

-Booking a flight over the lines is an amazing experience and 100% worth it, just be sure to take motion sickness pills just in case the turns of the plane circling over the lines can upset some travelers’ stomachs.
+Booking a flight over the lines is an amazing experience and 100% worth it.
+Just be sure to take motion sickness pills just if the turns of the plane circling over the lines can upset some travelers’ stomachs.

-8) The Sacred Valley (Between Lima and Cuzco)
+The Sacred Valley (Between Lima and Cuzco)

 Another great place to visit in Peru is the Sacred Valley.

-You can spot small villages, ancient ruins like Pisac, Moray and Ollantaytambo and weaving co-ops where you can visit local Incan communities weaving and selling their goods (which was one of my favorite stops).
-Here we learned the traditional techniques still used by the women today and watched as white wools were turned bright yellow by their dyes made from seeped flower petals it was lovely.
+You can spot small villages, ancient ruins like Pisac, Moray, and Ollantaytambo, and weaving co-ops where you can visit local Incan communities weaving and selling their goods (which was one of my favorite stops).
+Here we learned the women’s traditional techniques today and watched as white wools were turned bright yellow by their dyes made from seeped flower petals.
+It was lovely.

-9) Cruise Down the Amazon River (From Iquitos)
+Cruise Down the Amazon River (From Iquitos)

-Although most of the treasures lay in the mountains you won’t want to miss the Amazon jungle teeming with wildlife.
+Although most of the treasures lay in the mountains, you won’t want to miss the Amazon jungle teeming with wildlife.

-You also have the option of staying in jungle lodges in Iquitos and doing daily excursions but there’s nothing more magical than floating down the river itself.
+You also have the option of staying in jungle lodges in Iquitos and doing daily excursions, but there’s nothing more magical than floating down the river itself.

 You’ll get to witness the pink river dolphins found nowhere else in the world.
-In addition, you take land trips from the boat to explore the wildlife of the jungle and local villages.
+Also, you take land trips from the boat to explore the jungle and local villages’ wildlife.
 Just be sure to properly prepare yourself for the Amazon with necessary vaccinations and anti-malarial pills.

-10) Maras Salt Flats
+Maras Salt Flats

-Depending on the time of year sometimes the terraces catch water and create a mirror effect as well which is quite beautiful.
+You can do this as a day trip from Cuzco most easily via Viator and can combine it with a visit to the Moray Incan site.
+Depending on the time of year, sometimes the terraces catch water and create a mirror effect, which is quite beautiful.
 It’s a nice “off the beaten path” stop during any Peru itinerary.